nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_09_Debut-game_create_Laser.md

 ## 🟨 Event vs. State:

 - - 🟤 Firing lasers is an event (it happens once when you press a button),

+- - while the timer is checking a state (it keeps checking if shooting is allowed or not).